jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 ```
 {% endraw %}

-Notice how the `$util.toast` is accessing `$jason.firstname` and `$jason.lastname` values after the `myname` action returns.
+Notice how the [$util.toast](http://docs.jasonette.com/actions/#utiltoast) is accessing the `$jason.firstname` and `$jason.lastname` values after the `myname` action returns.

 <br>

 Circling back to our `btoa` action, here's what it looks like when we extract the `btoa` action out as a standalone function.
 All it does is compute the hash and return.
+(It's basically a manual implementation of [the native btoa function](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding).

 {% raw %}
 ```